Bloemerang/playground/atomic_free_locking/Readme.md

 This project demonstrates the lock both with and without the needed memory fence, and has instrumentation to catch lock violations and print a history of what happened.

-Credit for the central ideas belongs to http://bartoszmilewski.com/2008/11/05/who-ordered-memory-fences-on-an-x86/.
-The implementation, especially the low overhead event logging, is substantially my own.
+Credit for the central ideas belongs to http://bartoszmilewski.com/2008/11/05/who-ordered-memory-fences-on-an-x86/, which I ran across while debugging a similar issue for which the article described the root cause.
+The implementation, especially the low overhead event logging, is my own.